miamijerry/daksh-toolchanger-v2/README.md

 # FORK OF DAKSH V2 3D Printed Tool Changer - Open Beta
-This fork has files I used to build my Daksh Tool Changer Frame is a Trident Easybake 350 cubed
+* This fork has files I used to build my Daksh Tool Changer.
+* Frame is a Trident Easybake 350 cubed.
-I am using my version of Funday's V2ool Toolbody's
+* I am using my own remix of Funday's V2ool Toolbody's.

 DAKSH V2 3D Printed Tool Changer is a fully 3D printed mechanical tool changer compatible with different CoreXY platforms like the Voron Trident, 1.8, 2.4  and RatRig VCore 3.
 The servo less mechanical locking mechanism is inspired by the Prusa XL - but is fully 3d printed with metal inserts in the critical areas for rigidity and reliability.